mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 Anyway, he struck his toe on a rock.
 Blood appeared; immediately he screamed, and he thought: “From where does the pain come?”
 Because the body doesn’t exist – from where does the pain come?

 This is sort of like watching a film; you can imagine this.
 He walked down the street.
 Right before he struck his toes, peeling the nails off the toes, he is walking; and immediately he stumbles over, striking his toes on a rock.
 Then at that time, let’s imagine at this one moment: nothing happens.
 Nothing.
 And then, the movie is going on: right after that, he screams.
 The screaming and also striking his toes on the rock are simultaneous; but according to the time process, you can analyze it like this: before he struck his toe, and after he struck his toe.
-So we can see sort of a ‘film’.
+So we can see sort of a “film”.

 So, what is a scream?
 The scream is right after he struck his toe – a little gap there: previous moment, after moment, and following moment.
 According to our intellectual sense, that is simultaneous, we cannot see that; but actually, according to [Dogen](glossary#dogen) or the [Buddhistic](glossary#buddhistic) sense, or modern physics, maybe the shortest period of time is a moment, but this moment consists of 60 instants.
 So, still there is a chance to see the film of what you are doing, what you have done, what the result is.
 So, that’s why he screams, “Ouch!”